carbon-language/carbon-lang/mlir/docs/Interfaces.md

   llvm::errs() << "hook returned = " << example.exampleInterfaceHook() << "\n";
 ```

-#### External Models for Attribute/Type Interfaces
+#### External Models for Attribute, Operation and Type Interfaces

-It may be desirable to provide an interface implementation for an attribute or a
+It may be desirable to provide an interface implementation for an IR object
-type without modifying the definition of said attribute or type.
-Notably, this
+without modifying the definition of said object.
+Notably, this allows to
-allows to implement interfaces for attributes and types outside of the dialect
+implement interfaces for attributes, operations and types outside of the dialect
-that defines them and, in particular, provide interfaces for built-in types.
+that defines them, for example, to provide interfaces for built-in types.

 This is achieved by extending the concept-based polymorphism model with two more
 classes derived from `Concept` as follows.